karthik0010/Assure-Documentation-2/14-Visual Testing.md

    - After enabling visual testing, click the **Run** button to execute the test.

 2. **Capture the Baseline Image**:
    - On the first run, a baseline image will be captured.
-Run the test again to compare it with the baseline image.
+Run the test again to compare actual image with the baseline image.

 3. **Visual Validation**:
    - On the second run, an icon indicating visual validation will appear.